tdameros/42-push_swap/README.md

 # Push_Swap Project

-This is the Push_swap project for the 42 school.
 The goal of this project is to create a program that sorts a stack of integers using two stacks and a limited set of instructions.

 ## Installation